calistasalsabila/Programming-Language/Python/material/07_ArgsAndKwargs.md

 country: Korea
 ```

-### Explanation 📝
+### Explanation
 - `*args` collects positional arguments (names).
 - `**kwargs` collects keyword arguments (details).
 - The function handles both types of arguments dynamically.

 ---

-## When to Use? 🤷‍♂️
+## When to Use?
-✅ Use `*args` when the number of positional arguments is unknown.
+ Use `*args` when the number of positional arguments is unknown.
-✅ Use `**kwargs` when you need to handle multiple keyword arguments dynamically.
+ Use `**kwargs` when you need to handle multiple keyword arguments dynamically.
-✅ Use both when a function requires maximum flexibility.
+ Use both when a function requires maximum flexibility.

-💡 With `*args` and `**kwargs`, your functions become more dynamic, reusable, and scalable! 🚀
+> 📚 This is part of the Python chapter.